Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Location: Germany EU

-What do they do?
+What are they doing?

 - Access levels are defined according to role: maintenance technicians, users, auditors, recyclers, etc.